gomorpheus/morpheus-apidoc/source/includes/_network_routers.md

 Parameter | Description
 --------- | -----------
-router_id | The ID of the network router route_id | The ID of the rule to be deleted
+router_id | The ID of the network router route_id | The ID of the route to be deleted

 ## Update Network Router Permissions